 Along with trainings at intermittent interval, a comprehensive manual on organic was published and updated information on it were disseminated through various publication from time to time to keep the farmers abreast of the technical know-how on organic.
 Following are some of the important publications published by Agriculture Division are:

-- A Hand Book of Organic Farming.
+3) A Hand book of Organic farming

 AGRICULTURE’S ISRAEL TRAINING DETAILS: